acumos/system-integration/docs/z2a/installation-guide.rst

 Zero-to-Acumos (z2a) Installation Guide
 =======================================

   | NOTE: Document is in development.
   | NOTE: Subject to change.

-This installation guide describes how to deploy Acumos using the `Zero-to-Acumos` (z2a) tool. `z2a` was designed for those who require a simple and automated way to deploy an Acumos platform.

 What is `z2a`?
 --------------

+This installation guide describes how to deploy Acumos using `Zero-to-Acumos` (z2a). `z2a` was designed for those who require a simple and automated way to deploy Acumos.

 `Zero-to-Acumos` (`z2a`) is a collection of shell scripts that have been assembled to perform a simple set of tasks:  installation and (where possible)